Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München (FRA:MUV2) Given a €324.00 Price Target by Berenberg Bank Analysts

-Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München (FRA:MUV2 – Get Rating) has been given a €324.00 ($348.39) target price by investment analysts at Berenberg Bank in a research report issued on Wednesday, Borsen Zeitung reports.
-Berenberg Bank’s price objective would indicate a potential upside of 45.95% from the company’s previous close.
+Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München (FRA:MUV2 – Get Rating) received a €324.00 ($348.39) price target from stock analysts at Berenberg Bank in a report issued on Tuesday, Borsen Zeitung reports.
+Berenberg Bank’s price target points to a potential upside of 41.30% from the company’s current price.

 Münchener Rückversicherungs-Gesellschaft Aktiengesellschaft in München engages in the insurance and reinsurance businesses worldwide.
 The company operates through five segments: Life and Health Reinsurance; Property-Casualty Reinsurance; ERGO Life and Health Germany; ERGO Property-Casualty Germany; and ERGO International.